Stock Dividends: Definition / Meaning

-An investor invests in the stocks of a company only and only to generate more wealth.
-This expectation is met primarily in two forms: Capital Appreciation and Dividends.
-The amount of capital appreciation varies over the length of investment.
+An investor invests in the stocks of a company only and only for generating more wealth.
+This expectation is met primarily in two forms: capital appreciation and dividends.
+The amount of capital appreciation varies over the length of the investment.
 But a rational investor expects the company to pay out dividends on a regular basis.
-The dividend is the minimum and the most fundamental return an investor anticipates from a company for having parked his very valuable funds with it.
-Traditionally the companies share their profits with the stakeholders through payment of the dividend in cash.
-However, there exist some exceptional situations where the companies resort to non-cash means of profit-sharing.
-One such is stock dividends.
+It is the minimum and the most fundamental return an investor anticipates from a company for having parked his valuable funds with it.
+Traditionally, the companies share their profits with the stakeholders through payment of the dividend in cash.
+However, some exceptional situations exist where the companies resort to non-cash means of profit-sharing.
+One such type of dividend is stock dividends.

 Stock dividends are payments made to the shareholders as incremental stocks on their existing holding.
-Stock dividends are a step away from cash dividends.
-Instead of actual outflow of cash, the stockholders further receive stocks with no change in the total value of their original holding.
+These are a step away from cash dividends.
+Instead of the actual outflow of cash, the stockholders further receive stocks with no change in the total value of their original holding.
 In essence, stock dividends are nothing but capitalization or reallocation of profits.
-Companies usually resort to it when the cash flows are tight but want to pass on the profitability to its shareholders.
+Companies usually resort to it when the cash flows are tight but want to pass on the profitability to their shareholders.

 Stock Dividend Example

-Stock dividends are usually issued as a percentage of the existing holding.
+These are usually issued as a percentage of the existing holding.
 For example, if a company issues a 25% stock dividend, it implies that the holding of every stockholder would increase by 25%.
-Thus a stockholder originally holding 100 stocks will hold 125 stocks post the declaration of stock dividend.
+Thus a stockholder originally holding 100 stocks will hold 125 stocks post the declaration.

-Another beneficial aspect of stock dividends is that they are tax-free.
+Another beneficial aspect of this is that they are tax-free.
 Declaration of the same does not give rise to any tax consequences in the hands of the investor or the company.
-The impact of taxes only comes into the picture when the investor decides to sell his holding or a part thereof in future.
+The impact of taxes only comes into the picture when the investor decides to sell his holding or a part thereof in the future.

 Stock Dividend Benefits

 Why do Companies Opt to Declare Stock Dividends?